AntonioFasano/winfire.js/README.md

     /group:NAME       Specifies a group name for a set of rules to modify together /icmptype:LIST    list of ICMP types and codes separated by semicolon.
                       "*" indicates all ICMP types and codes.
-    /interf:LIST      The connectio/interface list as from `/con-show' or the related Windows folder Separate multiple values with a comma without extra space /itype-remote     packets passing through a RAS interface types match this rule
+    /if|/interf:LIST  Cnnection/interface list as from `/con-show' to which the rule applies Separate multiple values with a comma without extra space If used with `/rule-show', only rules applying to LIST are shown /itype-remote     packets passing through a RAS interface types match this rule
     /itype-lan        packets passing through a lan interface types match this rule
-    /itype-wless      packets passing through a wireless interface types match this rule /itype-all        packets passing through any interface types match this rule (default) /local-addr:ADDR  packets matching ADDR match this rule.
+    /itype-wless      packets passing through a wireless interface types match this rule /itype-all        packets passing through any interface types match this rule (default) /la|/local-addr:ADDR  packets matching ADDR match this rule.
                       For inbound packets ADDR is matched againist the Destination IP field.
                       For outbound packets ADDR is matched againist the Source IP field.
                       ADDR can be
                       any:              matches any IP address
                       IPAddress:        matches only the exact IPv4 or IPv6 IP "SUBNET/MASK":  matches any IPv4/IPv6 part of the SUBNET (mandatory quotes) MASK is the number of bits in the subnet mask or the subnet mask itself.
                       IPStart-IPEnd:     matches any IPv4/IPv6 falling within this range Multiple entries can be specified in quotes and separating them with a comma and no spaces.
                       If `/local-addr' is not given the default is any.
-    /local-port:PORT  packets with matching IP port numbers match this rule.
+    /lp|/local-port:PORT  packets with matching IP port numbers match this rule.
                       For inbound packets PORT is matched againist the Destination Port IP field.
                       For outbound packets PORT is matched againist the Source Port IP field.
                       PORT can be: